pfheatwole/thesis/source/canopy_aerodynamics.rst

 Comments
 ^^^^^^^^

-* The inviscid solution (from the VLM) agrees with the NLLT quite well up to the alpha where flow separation becomes significant (for the 2D lift coefficient, separation seems to ramp up around alpha=12, so when you consider the effective angle of attack it happens around alpha=9?
+* The inviscid solutions agree with the NLLT quite well for small angles of attack.
+I think the deviation occurs when the "thin boundary layer" assumption starts to break down; for the 2D lift coefficient, the BL really starts to thicken around alpha=12, so when you consider the **effective** angle of attack it happens around alpha=9?
 Seems about right.
+I'm not sure if flow separation is involved, but I don't think that tends to happen until after a section exceeds `Cl_max`?

 * The VLM and NLLT disagree on the zero-lift angle of attack?
 Hm.
 That seems to suggest bad airfoil coefficients, doesn't it?
 I would think you'd have the least amount of flow separation at that alpha; is that intuition correct?
+Or maybe BL thickness is already significant at that angle;
+  I should check the overall spanwise alphas.

 * The wind tunnel data is only testing the **uniform** flow field case.
 In my simulations I'm using this method for **asymmetric** flows (spanwise